fulcrologic/fulcro/docs/vsom-next.md

 Om Next *defines* the model of how to unify the local and remote interactions to the same data language (query + mutations) in order to make a nice data-driven application, but much of the *implementation* is up to you.

-When doing networking: stock Om Next has you return remote information from your parser emitters.
+When doing networking: Om Next has you return remote information from your parser emitters.
 This joins the logic of network interaction with the local read processing.
 At first this sounds good: the logic for triggering the correct remote query is with the logic for locally satisfying it.